 Holiday Decorations Resort Tour at Disney Resorts

 Starting late November, Disney Resorts gets dressed up for the holidays.
-Every resort on property features a tree specially themed to that resort.
+Every resort on the property features a tree specially themed to that resort.
 Hawaiian decorations at The Polynesian, a life-size Gingerbread House at the Grand Floridian, and a nature-inspired tree at Wilderness Lodge.
-No park ticket is necessary to make a day touring the resorts.
-So, it’s a great way to spend your non-park day during the holidays and escape the crowds.
+And since you can visit the resorts without a ticket, it’s a great way to spend your non-park day during the holidays and escape the crowds.
 Check out all the Disney Resort Decorations on your next visit.

 Christmas Tree Stroll at Disney Springs